Samriddhi15/RadioSaber_5G_project/README.md

 ## Overview of RadioSaber

-RadioSaber is built upon LTE-Sim, an open-source framework for simulating Radio Access Networks (RAN) in LTE.
+RadioSaber is built upon **LTE-Sim**, an open-source framework for simulating Radio Access Networks (RAN) in LTE.
 LTE-Sim simulates the entire software stack in RAN, including:

 - PDCP, RLC, MAC, and RRC layers.
 - Channel propagation models in the physical layer.